Skip to content

 Organised by

-The Global Initiative on the Future of the Internet invites scholars and researchers working at the intersection of the open Internet, economic growth, and digital governance to express interest in speaking and presenting their research at the upcoming roundtable.
+Funded by the European Union, the Global Initiative on the Future of the Internet invited scholars and researchers working at the intersection of the open Internet, economic growth, and digital governance to participate and present their research at a roundtable at the EUI

-This expert roundtable will convene researchers and experts to:
+This expert roundtable convened researchers and experts with the aim to:

 • Map the benefits and economic impact of Internet openness on growth, competitiveness, and innovation, drawing on empirical evidence from diverse regions and sectors.

-• Assess the effects of restrictive measures, including data localization, censorship, and shutdowns on digital trade, productivity, and inclusive development.
+• Assess the effects of restrictive measures—including data localisation, censorship, and shutdowns—on digital trade, productivity, and inclusive development.

 • Identify governance strategies and best practices that promote a globally open Internet while addressing legitimate policy concerns, such as data protection, security, and fair competition.